malshawki/malshawki.github.io/aboutme.md

 subtitle:
 ---

-I’m Dr. Mohammed B. Alshawki, a cybersecurity researcher, assistant professor, and certified consultant.
+I’m Mohammed B. Alshawki, a cybersecurity researcher, assistant professor, and certified consultant.
 I specialize in securing AI-driven systems and critical distributed infrastructures.

 ### 🎓 Education
 - Ph.D. in Cybersecurity – ELTE - HFU
 - M.Sc. in Computer Science - UoB
 - Diploma in Information Technology - TU Berlin

-### 🔍 Research Interests
+### 🔍 Current Research Interests
 I work at the intersection of security, distributed systems, and cryptography where protocols are complex, adversaries are imaginative, and bugs have a remarkable sense of timing.
+My ***current research*** focuses on:
-- Federated learning & AI security
+- Federated learning and AI security
-- Network & IoT security
+- Network and IoT security
 - Applied cryptography
 - Privacy-preserving systems